Literature / The Talmud

 There are literally entire libraries dedicated to commenting on the Talmud, commenting on other commentators, etc. Some places of study can literally spend an entire semester studying a single page of Talmud.
 For those who want a broader perspective, the "Daf Yomi" movement is built to spend an hour a day studying two pages (an "amud" is what we call a page, while a "daf" means both sides of a page, i.e. two pages).
 Under this program, the entire Talmud is finished once every seven and a half years.

 The existence of an "oral" Torah was a hotly contested issue before the Roman conquest of Judah; the Sadducees (an extinct political/religious entity tied to the priesthood and Hasamonean kings of Judah) vigorously denied any oral law.
 Their opponents, the Pharisees (the ancestors of modern-day rabbinical Judaism) accepted the oral law.
 Today, there are still groups of Jews (Karaites, and the dwindling Samaritan community) that reject the validity of the Talmud.note

 The Talmud was a frequent target of anti-semitic pogroms in the European Middle Ages, due to its denial of Jesus' divinity and a possible claim that he was an illegitimate son of a Roman soldier.
-Maybe.
-It's actually unclear if the Talmud ever mentions Jesus, but regardless this was the assumption that many used to persecute Jewish populations.
+Sort of.
+The figure assumed to be Jesus is mentioned as being alive at the turn of the first century BC, and his step-father is mentioned as being among those martyred by the Romans in 135 BC, making the connection particularly hard to swallow.
+It's actually unclear if the Talmud ever mentions Jesus or just several people that were named Jesus (or "Yeshu) but regardless, this was the assumption that many used to persecute Jewish populations.